Updated: October 26, 2022

-On the other hand, if you collect plants from the nurseries, they always label their plants by planting zones.
-But you need to verify before you buy anything from the nursery.
+On the other hand, if you collect plants from nurseries, they always label their plants by planting zones.
+But it would help if you verified before you buy anything from the nursery.

-Studying planting zones can protect your plants from unexpected damage as well as save your money, time and labor.
-Following their basic guidelines for planting time can give you a better harvest.
+Studying planting zones can protect your plants from unexpected damage and save money, time, and labor.
+In addition, following their basic guidelines for planting time can give you a better harvest.

-Planting zones tell you the plant you select for your garden is suitable or not.
+Planting zones tell you whether the plant you select for your garden is suitable or not.

 Based on the climate of your specific zone, you need to have some special care for your plants.

-Some zone plants need less water supply and some need more.
-Some zone plants need air protection or staking.
+Some zone plants need less water supply, and some need more.
+In addition, some zone plants need air protection or staking.

-Warm zones create longer season but they invite different pests and insects.
+Warm zones create more extended seasons but invite different pests and insects.
 Moreover, some specific zones spread out some particular diseases.

-When you understand the planting zone you will get the confidence to apply new ideas in your garden.
-Try different zone’s plant which best suits in your location.
+When you understand the planting zone, you will get the confidence to apply new ideas in your garden.
+Try different zones’ plant which best suits your location.

-In addition, grow some native plants which can easily survive in your region.
-Native plants match with your landscaping and have varieties of beautiful flowers, which attract wildlife to pollinate and thrive new plants.
+In addition, grow some native plants that can easily survive in your region.
+Native plants match your landscaping and have varieties of beautiful flowers, which attract wildlife to pollinate and thrive new plants.

-Microclimate is a unique climate which has different atmospheric conditions inside an average larger climate in that zone.
-Sometimes this can happen naturally, but there have some major factors that affect microclimates.
+The microclimate is a unique climate with different atmospheric conditions inside an average, more significant atmosphere in that zone.
+Sometimes this can happen naturally, but there have some essential factors that affect microclimates.

-The location of your garden land and its surroundings is really important to define your climate.
-If your land is situated on the side of a mountain it receives a certain amount of sunlight or rainfall exposure compared to a plain land.
+Your garden land’s location and surroundings are essential to define your climate.
+For example, suppose your land is situated on the side of a mountain.
+In that case, it receives a certain amount of sunlight or rainfall exposure compared to plain land.

-The angle of slope of your land and its facing also determine how much sunlight exposure it receives as well as the influence of airflow, water supply and drainage system on your site.
+The angle of slope of your land and its facing also determine how much sunlight exposure it receives.
+And the influence of airflow, water supply, and drainage system on your site.

 In the heavy rainfall area, a vertical slope causes soil erosion.

-Soil structure of your land also determines the microclimate.
-If the soil has a large portion of clay, it will preserve more moisture than sand.
-Besides the soil covered with plants or mulch, evaporates less moisture and heat.
+The soil structure of your land also determines the microclimate.
+For example, if the soil has a large portion of clay, it will preserve more moisture than sand.
+Besides, the ground, covered with plants or mulch, evaporates less moisture and heat.

-A source of water like a lake, pond, stream, river or other sources make a variation in temperature surrounding your garden location.
+A source of water like a lake, pond, stream, river, or other sources changes the temperature surrounding your garden location.

-Vegetation covers the soil and protects it from direct sunlight as well as hold the moisture of the soil, which controls the temperature.
+Vegetation covers the soil, protects it from direct sunlight, and holds the moisture of the ground, which controls the temperature.
 Moreover, it filters dust and other particles from the air and acts as a windbreak.

-Your house can play an important role in microclimates.
-If your house surrounded by big trees, high walls, high rise buildings or fences, it can protect your area from wind and balance temperature.
+Your house can play an essential role in microclimates.
+For example, it can protect your area from wind and balance temperature if your home is surrounded by big trees, high walls, high-rise buildings, or fences.

-Similarly, if your garden surface and walkways covered with rocks or pave they can also moderate temperature.
+Similarly, if your garden surface and walkways are covered with rocks or pavement, they can also moderate temperature.

-If your garden has shade and shelter for your plants or a greenhouse might affect the microclimates in your location.
+If your garden has shade and shelter for your plants, a greenhouse might affect the microclimates in your location.

-Besides, if you have a rooftop garden in urban areas, you should also take into consideration the high-rise buildings surrounding the roof, sunlight exposure, airflow, water supply, and other factors.
+Besides, suppose you have a rooftop garden in an urban area.
+In that case, you should also consider the high-rise buildings surrounding the roof, sunlight exposure, airflow, water supply, and other factors.

-New gardeners face some troubles to choose the right plant because of the puzzle of the hardy zone.
+New gardeners need help choosing the right plant because of the puzzle of the hardy zone.
 So which plants grow well in your area is a burning question.

-You can go to your nearest local garden center or neighbor and talk to them, which plants they suggest to grow in your garden.
-If your garden located in a microclimate zone you will get some favor or face some challenges.
+You can go to your nearest local garden center or neighbor and ask which plants they suggest growing in your garden.
+If your garden is located in a microclimate zone, you will get some favor or face challenges.

 Besides, the seed packets have proper instructions and guidelines for planting seeds and hardiness zone.
 They can help you to decide which plants to grow in your area.

 Most of the local nurseries label their plants according to the planting zones.
-Therefore, this can be a nice source for selecting plants.
+Therefore, this can be an excellent source for selecting plants.

-If you wish to start a container or raised bed garden outside, you should pick the plants, which are hardy minimum two zones lower than the zone you live in.
+If you wish to start a container or raised bed garden outside, you should pick plants that are a hardy minimum of two zones lower than the zone you live in.
 It’s because containers and raised beds are cooler than the ground level.